robsontenorio/lighthouse-dashboard/README.md

 composer test:watch
 ```

-If you need tweak UI see "Local development" section.
+If you need to tweak UI see "Local development" section.

 # Roadmap

-- [ ] Silent Tracing.
-Collect metrics internally but does not output tracing extension in response.
+- [ ] Silent Tracing: enable tracing internally for collecting metrics, but do not return tracing metrics on server response.
 - [ ] Sumary for operations per clients.
-- [ ] UI navigation with anchor href on click type return.
+- [ ] UI navigation with anchor href when clicks on type return.
 - [ ] Add option to guard dashboard.
 - [ ] Add option for retention period.